Africa Oyé is FREE and open to all. We are delighted to welcome all our deaf and disabled festival-goers.

 At Africa Oyé there is one main performance stage which hosts our live acts from 12:30pm to 9:30pm both days.
 We also have two DJ stages – Trenchtown and Freetown – which host DJ sets from 12:30pm to 9pm both days.
 The Oyé Active Zone hosts multi-arts workshops from 12pm to 6pm both days.

-For the fifth year running we will have an Access Tent for people with disabilities.
-This is a place for people with disabilities and their carers to relax and find out festival information.
+There will be free BSL workshops for hearing people and BSL support for Deaf audience members throughout day!
 You will be able to find this tent next to First Aid marked with a sign saying ‘Access Tent’.
-People with disabilities can make use of this tent for:
+People can make use of this tent for:

-The Oye Access Tent will be a place where you can take a moment to relax, sit in the shade of a tent and have some time out from the festival.
+The Oyé Access Tent will be a place where you can take a moment to relax, sit in the shade of a tent and have some time out from the festival.
 It will have a hard floor so is suitable for wheelchair users; there will also be a dog bowl of water for thirsty guide dogs.

 You will be able to get information about the festival in accessible formats.
 We will have large print schedules for those who need large print and a large print site map for easy navigation.
+For BSL users, our Oyé volunteers can translate the information for you in person at the Access Tent.

 The Access Tent will be a priority cover area in case of rain, if you do need assistance please do head to the Access Tent and the team will try their best to help.